My Essential Morning Hydrating Tonic

 Water alone does not replenish the electrolytes and minerals which you have lost throughout the day, and night.
 But by adding a few key ingredients, you can supercharge your water to help it replace what you have lost, hydrate you better, and help you absorb what you are missing.

-Over the years I have played around with amending this and drinking this.
-I have added lemon and apple cider vinegar, sometimes honey, sometimes cayenne pepper.
+Over the years I have played around with amending my morning tonic and trying different ingredients.
+I have added apple cider vinegar and lemon juice, sometimes honey, sometimes cayenne pepper.
 Truth be told some days I just reached for my coffee first.
 Then something changed.
 Me I guess.

 So back I went to perfecting my morning hydrating tonic.
-To the lemon, apple cider vinegar, and cayenne pepper I added Himalayan salt to help replenish the minerals which I had lost.
+To the apple cider vinegar and lemon juice I added cayenne pepper.
+I also added Himalayan salt to help replenish the minerals which I had lost.
 Then I found the ingredient that made a difference.
 In one of my favorite cookbooks, The Mexican Keto Cookbook by Torie Borrelli, she has her own version of an Alkalizing Morning Drink.
 In it she suggests adding Ceylon cinnamon which is an antioxidant that helps balance blood sugar (especially after coming off of a fast or if practicing intermittent fasting).
 So I tried it.
 The result?
 I loved it.
 Not only for the flavor, but for how it makes me feel.

 Here are the ingredients, just stir well together.
 (Note: Do not use your fingers for the cayenne pepper as it could burn your eyes or body later, use a spoon.)